schwerdt/AdventureGame/README.md

 image's boundary, a collision has happened (and a point may be gained).
 Holding down arrow keys currently keeps the image in motion until a boundary of the background is reached.

+To run the game, type the following command in your terminal (from this directory): python Mittensgui.py

+There is a folder called JavascriptVersion, which contains the version of the code that I rewrote in Javscript.
+You can run it in your web browser by typing your path to the JavascriptVersion/index.html file into your web browser.
+It has been tested in some versions of Chrome, Internet Explorer and Safari.
+It has some problems in Firefox that I have not yet resolved.
+If you don't want to clone this repository but want to play the game, you can do so at: GrassAdventures.github.io